Case role: Linguistic typology of morphological case

-The typological differences among languages has been shown to be the consequence of differences in whether ergative, dative, or other individual case assignment is optional or obligatory in a language (although, the ergative-accusative case pattern does seem to be universally blocked).
-To represent that a particular case is a lexical case, it must be shown that it is theta related.
-This means that lexical case cannot be assigned to a noun phrase by a verb unless the verb also assigns a theta role to that same noun phrase.
-Not all lexical cases have the same associated theta role.
-For example, the dative case and the goal/experiencer theta role; not all, and not only, noun phrases with the theta-role goal/experiencer get marked with the dative case.
+The typological differences among languages have been shown to be the consequence of differences in whether ergative, dative, or other individual case assignment is optional or obligatory in a language (although, the ergative-accusative case pattern appears to be universally blocked).

 The class of verbs that mark their subjects with a particular lexical dative case is similar across languages, but the inclusion in this verb class is not completely predictable.
 Lexical cases such as nominative usually mark predictable theta roles, but there is a substantial amount of characteristic behaviour involved indicating that a verb's ability to assign a lexical case to one of its arguments must be specified in that verb's lexical entry.
-Once a verb marks its subject with a given lexical case, such as nominative, that verb cannot assign structural accusative case to its object.
+Once a verb marks its subject with a given lexical case, such as nominative, that verb cannot assign the structural accusative case to its object.